inside

 Figure : Structure of an academic paper

 I.2.
-Read reference books
+Read books on academic writing

 Many books have been published about how to write reports and papers.
 It might be helpful to refer to these books when you start writing a report/paper.